-<h2″>Five Signs You May Not be Ready to Buy, Yet.
+Five Signs You May Not Be Ready to Buy, Yet.

-There might be some dissent amongst some housing professionals, but not everyone needs to own a home right now.
-Let’s face it reality, some people out there have no business owning a home at all, ever.
+There might be some dissent among housing professionals, but not everyone needs to own a home right now.
+Let’s face the reality, some people out there have no business owning a home at all, ever.

 Most of you, however, will eventually buy a home and be perfect homeowners.
 You just need to do a little legwork and address a few poor early 20’s life choices.

 Some of you are completely qualified to buy right now.
 You have great credit, ample assets, and a solid income.
 Having these qualities qualify you to buy, but should you?

 Whatever your boat, here are some of the reasons you might consider waiting.

 Commissions, closing costs, and other fees will cost you around 5-7% when you sell.
 If you held the home less than two years you will also have to pay capital gains tax.
 Hold it more than two years and you avoid that burden.

 Of course, you could always rent the property when you move, but do you want to be a landlord?
 Many people enjoy the income it provides while others enjoy not dealing with tenants of questionable intelligence, cleanliness or financial responsibility.